 You’re ready to start your PMI-ACP exam application once you’ve recorded all of the hours of your shared and agile project and have 21 contact hours.
 PMI® has previously certified that you have completed General Project Experience for the PMI-ACP® Exam if you are already a Project Management Specialist (PMP) ® or a Program Management Specialist (PGMP) ®.
 This is a necessity because the 2,000-hour threshold has been met. is going to be canceled

 What can you expect from the exam now that you know what PMI-ACP stands for and what the exam requirements are?
 There are two questions on the PMI-ACP® test.
 The exam consists of half questions regarding agile tools and practices and half questions about agile knowledge and skills.
 See the most recent copy of the PMI-ACP® exam material for further information on what is included in the exam.
 You can also gather some more knowledge from SPOTO ACP dumps.

 You’ll need to focus on keeping your certification after passing the PMI-ACP exam.
 In a three-year certification cycle beginning on the day of the PMI-ACP exam, at least 30 Professional Development Units (PDUs) are required.
 Each hour spent carrying out activities in either of the two departments (return to school or profession) incurs a PDU charge.

 Educational activities can earn you all 30 PDUs, however the return in the profession category is capped at 20 PDUs per cycle.
 To keep your PMI-ACP certification, all activities in either category must be completed within a specific area of the Agile project.
 If you already have a PMP® or PgMP® certification, you may require an Agile Project PDU to keep your certification.

-Obtaining PMI-ACP certification demonstrates to others your understanding of agile methodologies, tools, and techniques.
+Obtaining PMI ACP Training In Phoenix certification demonstrates to others your understanding of agile methodologies, tools, and techniques.
 Make sure you understand the most recent PMI test requirements before starting the application process.